 Shorthair pups enjoy an all-over petting with grooming “gloves” to pull off the loose fur; for a no-cost version, use a pantyhose footy slipped over your hand.
 Spend extra time on the “sweet spots” like the chest and tummy that gets his hind leg kicking.
 Find out the specific thing that floats your pup’s boat and makes her wag with delight.
 For instance, Magic adores chasing water from the hose—fun for him, and a clean dog for me!

 02 of 04

 Treats can make your pets happy.
 Pets pay exquisite attention to the details of their lives, especially those that impact them personally.
 The chow-hounds race to greet you at the rattle of kibble hitting the bowl or the whirr of the can opener.
-Treats are a wonderful way to “love” your pets because critters don’t have a choice, they ALL must eat.
+Treats are an excellent way to “love” your pets because critters don’t have a choice; they ALL must eat.
 And while tastes vary, generally you can find something that the canine loves.

-The ideal treat is tiny (a taste only, not a meal), smelly (double the pleasure with two sensory levels), unique (different than the usual fare), and rare (makes it special).
+The ideal treat is tiny (a taste only, not a meal), smelly (double the pleasure with two sensory levels), unique (different than the usual fare), and rare (makes it unique).

-Commercial treats that don’t unbalance the diet work well—but cut those bite size morsels into two, three, even four portions.
+Commercial treats that don’t unbalance the diet work well—but cut those bite-sized morsels into two, three, even four portions.
 We have a population of pudgy pets.
-Your pup relishes the attention you give as much as the treat, so a tiny amount works as well as a whole hotdog.
-Yes, a taste from your own plate works fine, as long as you also eat healthily.
+Your pup relishes the attention you give as much as a treat, so a tiny amount works as well as a whole hotdog.
+Yes, a taste from your plate works fine, as long as you also eat healthily.
 Chocolate, onions, and nuts can poison pets.

 03 of 04